 - Letter from your doctor (as mentioned above)

-On the off chance your luggage was to get dropped, damaged, or lost, clothing can be replaced anywhere you travel, but your diabetic supplies are invaluable, and you always need them close to you no matter what.
-In case you are wondering about packing restrictions, allow me to ease your mind with a few handy TSA Websites:
+On the off chance your luggage gets dropped, damaged, or lost, clothing can be replaced anywhere you travel, but your diabetes supplies are invaluable, and you always need them close to you no matter what.
+In case you are wondering about packing restrictions, ease your mind with a few handy TSA (Transportation Security Administration) Websites:

 - Disabilities and Medical Conditions